 Under the Age Discrimination in Employment Act (“ADEA”) of 1967, employers cannot discriminate against older workers, including employment practices and hiring policies that have a “disparate impact” on older workers (workers who are over 40 years of age).
-A “disparate impact” means that, while the policy might not intentionally try to discriminate against older workers, it still ends up having the same effect, as a discrimination lawyer Atlanta, GA trusts can explain.
+A “disparate impact” means that, while the policy might not intentionally try to discriminate against older workers, it still ends up having the same effect, as a discrimination lawyer trusts can explain.

 The Seventh Circuit Ruling

 The Seventh Circuit – which covers Illinois, Indiana, and Wisconsin – recently held that the disparate impact provisions of the ADEA protect both outside job applicants and internal job applicants.
 This means that company hiring policies that disparately impact – i.e. harm – applicants who are over 40, applying from inside or outside of the company, are illegal.
 In the case, a 58-year old attorney applied to a job that was looking for experience of “3 to 7 years” but no more than 7, thereby placing a cap on how many years of experience the applicant can have.
 This, in effect, constituted discrimination against older workers because it set a maximum number of years that impeded more experienced (older) workers from applying, according to the plaintiff.